তুই কারে বেশি ভালোবাসিস রে ?

 There were four hungry beings in their family and the obvious choice of Gopal’s mother was to send Gopal to work in Mahadev’s shop.
-But Mahadev was away from village and so Gopal could not start working immediately.
+But Mahadev was away from the village and so Gopal could not start working immediately.
 At the age of getting his primary lessons (sahaj path), Gopal had to take up the responsibilities of a provider.

 Poor & Hungry Want Food

-Then came Janmashtami (celebration of birth anniversary of Lord Sri Kr’sna) in a rich Brahmin family in the village.
+Then came Janmashtami (celebration of the birth anniversary of Lord Sri Krsna) in a rich Brahmin family in the village.
 Gopal and Chhotu heard that they would celebrate Janmashtami in a grand manner and invite the whole village for a grand feast.
 Gopal knew that তাল (Palmyra) is extensively used to prepare different food items on this occasion and made plans to sell some to that family for some income.
-But his brother Chhotu thought if they took money for Palmyra they would not get any invitation, so, he offered four Palmyra to them fee of cost….and kept waiting for the invitation.
+But his brother Chhotu thought if they took money for Palmyra they would not get any invitation, so, he offered four Palmyra to them a fee of cost….and kept waiting for the invitation.

 The Elder Boy Becomes Provider

 They went out for playing when Gopal told Chhotu that their mother had decided to send him to Mahadev’s shop for working.
-At an age of taking basic education Gopal was all set to be provider.
+At an age of taking basic education, Gopal was all set to be the provider.
 His society had pushed him to take up that role too early in his life.
 So, when Chhotu asked him who he loved the most, Gopal said he loved his dad the most.

 ‘Dad’, a relation that is hardly appreciated and respected the way ‘moms’ get respect, love, care and attention.
 A ‘dad’ can give the much-needed security, the much-needed ease, freedom and choices of child’s life.
 We understand this when that support suddenly vanishes.
 A dad is a promise to the security of a family, he is the motivation to take up new challenges, he is the shield to the innocence of children, their freedom of choice.
-Absence of a dad, forces kids to kill their wishes early in life.
-They stare at other kids of their age going to school, play together and enjoy free meals provided in their schools, when these kids struggle to keep hunger of the family away.
+The absence of a dad forces kids to kill their wishes early in life.
+They stare at other kids of their age going to school, play together and enjoy free meals provided in their schools when these kids struggle to keep hunger of the family away.